ineffably/vibe-space-shooter/memory-bank/activeContext.md

 We've implemented a scrolling star background that replaces the static black background, creating a sense of depth and movement as stars of varying sizes, speeds, and brightness scroll from top to bottom, creating the illusion of the player ship moving forward through space.

-Most recently, we've implemented a complete sound system with sound effects for all key game actions: laser shooting (both player and enemy), explosions (both small for projectiles and large for ships), player damage, game over, and UI interactions.
+We've implemented a complete sound system with sound effects for all key game actions: laser shooting (both player and enemy), explosions (both small for projectiles and large for ships), player damage, game over, and UI interactions.
 Sound effects significantly enhance the game feel and player feedback.

-Our current focus is now on implementing additional visual feedback to further enhance the gaming experience according to the spec.
+Most recently, we've implemented a robust player respawn mechanism with random delay timing.
+When the player is destroyed, they're temporarily removed from the game with an explosion animation, and after a random delay of 3-6 seconds, they respawn with temporary invulnerability indicated by a flashing effect.
+This creates a meaningful consequence for being destroyed while still keeping the game engaging.

 ## Recent Changes

+- Implemented robust player respawn mechanism:
+  - Added random respawn delay between 3-6 seconds
+  - Implemented temporary invulnerability period with visual flashing effect
+  - Ensured player can't be hit during respawn animation or invulnerability
+  - Fixed issues with state machine updating during inactive periods
+  - Added multiple safeguards to ensure player is properly reintegrated into the scene
+  - Enhanced debug logging to track respawn lifecycle
 - Implemented sound effects system:
   - Created SoundManager singleton class to handle audio playback
   - Integrated with AssetLoader for preloading sound assets